M66B/FairEmail/docs/FAQ-it-rIT.md

 1. Seleziona/salva il profilo e l'identità
 1. Seleziona la casella sotto al messaggio di errore e salva di nuovo

-Questo "fisserà" il certificato del server per prevenire man-in-the-middle attacks.
+This will "pin" the server certificate to prevent man-in-the-middle attacks.

-Nota che le versioni Android vecchie potrebbero non riconoscere le autorità di certificazione più nuove come Let's Encrypt, facendo si che le connessioni vengano considerate come non sicure, vedi anche [qui](https://developer.android.com/training/articles/security-ssl).
+Note that older Android versions might not recognize newer certification authorities like Let’s Encrypt causing connections to be considered insecure, see also [here](https://developer.android.com/training/articles/security-ssl).

-*Trust anchor per il percorso di certificazione non trovato*
+*Trust anchor for certification path not found*

-*... java.security.cert.CertPathValidatorException: Trust anchor per il percorso di certificazione non trovato ...* significa che il gestore di fiducia di Android predefinito non è stato capace di verificare la certificate chain del server.
+*... java.security.cert.CertPathValidatorException: Trust anchor for certification path not found ...* means that the default Android trust manager was not able to verify the server certificate chain.

-Dovresti correggere o la configurazione del server o accettare l'impronta digitale mostrata sotto il messaggio d'errore.
+You should either fix the server configuration or accept the fingerprint shown below the error message.

-Nota che questo problema può essere causato anche dal server che non invia certificati intermedi.
+Note that this problem can be caused by the server not sending all intermediate certificates too.

-*Password vuota*
+*Empty password*

-Il tuo nome utente è facilmente indovinabile, pertanto non è sicuro.
+Your username is likely easily guessed, so this is insecure.

 *Plain text connection*

-Il tuo nome utente e la password e tutti i messaggi saranno inviati e ricevuti non crittografati, il che non è **molto sicuro** perché un [attacco man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) è molto semplice su una connessione non crittografata.
+Your username and password and all messages will be sent and received unencrypted, which is **very insecure** because a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is very simple on an unencrypted connection.

-Se vuoi ancora usare un certificato di sicurezza non valido, una password vuota o una "plain text connection" dovrai abilitare le connessioni non sicure nelle impostazioni del profilo e/o d'identità.
+If you still want to use an invalid security certificate, an empty password or a plain text connection you'll need to enable insecure connections in the account and/or identity settings.
 STARTTLS should be selected for plain text connections.
 If you enable insecure connections, you should connect via private, trusted networks only and never via public networks, like offered in hotels, airports, etc.

 <br />